OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-08.md

 Moses did just as the Lord commanded him, and the congregation gathered at the entrance to the tent of meeting.

 ## Leviticus 8:5
-Moses said to the congregation, “This is what the Lord has commanded to be done.”
+Moses addressed the congregation, saying, “This is the command of the Lord to be fulfilled.”

 ## Leviticus 8:6
 Then Moses brought Aaron and his sons forward and washed them with water.